top of page

 Supplements.
 A fitness tracker.
 Exercise equipment.
 Shoes.
 Pillows.

-How many of those could have been covered with pre-tax HSA dollars — with a Letter of Medical Necessity?
+How many of those could have been covered with pre-tax HSA dollars — with or without a Letter of Medical Necessity?

-Talk to your doctor or visit Truemed to see what you qualify for.
+Talk to your doctor or visit a telehealth provider to see what you qualify for.

 Real savings on purchases you are already making.
-That is saving wiser.
+That's saving wiser.

 Thank you for reading, The Save Wiser Team